Pay Attention to Storm Alerts, Watches and Warnings

 - Compact: so it can be easily moved if you need to relocate during the aftermath of the tornado.

-- Easy-roll/flexible: kits with both easy-rolling wheels and shoulder straps avoid back strain and provide go-anywhere flexibility.
+- Easy to move: kits with both easy-rolling wheels and shoulder straps avoid back strain and provide go-anywhere flexibility.

-- Durable protection for supplies: in order to keep supplies safe and undamaged during the tornado.
+- Durable: in order to keep supplies safe and undamaged during the tornado.